tommygod3/trek-star-manager/README.md

-# Software Design & Implementation (SDI) Coursework
+# trek-star-manager
 ## What is this repository?
-This repository is for the group coursework task I am doing for my second year module, SDI.
-## Group
-Derbados
+This repository contains the source code and assets for Group Derbados' SDI project: a management software
+for a fictional movie company, Trek Star Pictures.
+We worked as part of a group to complete the system
+which was for our second year module Software Design & Implementation.
-## Group Members
+## Group Derbados Members
 Tommy Godfrey
 Tyler Knowles
+Suraj Mistry
 Christen Al Jarad
-Suraj Mistry
-## Tutor
-Pedro Trindade / Tao Chen